Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Supplemental

-We can control the optomechanical coupling of both of the membranes in our cavity by controlling the position of the membrane-chip and the length of the cavity.
-Together with the wavelength of the light that we send in, we have control of the resonance conditions of the three sub-cavities in our system.
-We utilize a known model~\cite{Li2016} to describe our cavity in terms of the optical field amplitudes.
-We have
+To model the behavior of our system, we use a known model~\cite{Li2016} to describe our cavity in terms of the optical field amplitudes.
+The reason for this is twofold:\ Firstly, we control the optomechanical coupling of both of the membranes by controlling the position of the membrane-chip and the length of the cavity.
+Together with the (tunable) wavelength of the light that we send in, this gives us control over the resonance conditions of the three sub-cavities in our system.
+Secondly, by including lossy membranes in the model, we can take into account how the cavity linewidth changes as a function of membrane position.
+This gives us bounds on the optomechanical phase lag that we can expect.